thu-vis/ActLocalizer/README.md

 ## Run
 Make sure the ports 30221 and 20222 are not used.

+1. Download the repo (The repo is in /root/ActLocalizer/ if you use docker).

-1. run backend.
+2. run backend.
 If you want to change the port `30221`, please change the setting in `vis/src/store/index.js` accordingly.
 ```sh
 python manager.py run 30221
 ```

-2. run frontend: check `README.md` under `vis` for more details.
+3. run frontend: check `README.md` under `vis` for more details.

 ## Contact
 If you have any problem about this code, feel free to contact